This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Oh my goodness.
 I was just about as happy as a kid on Christmas morning as I cooked these cedar-planked hot dogs.
 I knew I was going to enjoy a truly tasty fantastic dog, topped with onion and crispy bacon that also had just a hint of cedar to them.
 The dogs cooked up super plump and moist.
 No overpowering sense of cedar.
 Just enough, there in the background.
 Perfect.
 After the onion and bacon got some cedar ‘happiness’ they went into a cast iron skillet on the grill to get cooked up the rest of the way.

-Cooking on cedar planks can really change the ordinary into something special, which is why I do it often.
+Cooking on cedar planks (I use my Weber grills!) can really change the ordinary into something special, which is why I do it often.
 Check out my other cedar plank recipes: creamy mashed potatoes, Cajun mashed potatoes, Twinkies, beef sliders, chorizo portabellos, sausage sandwiches, shrimp and grits and spicy grilled shrimp.

 Cedar-Planked Hot Dogs